mtlynch/mtlynch.io/_posts/2019-07-15-hire-a-writer.md

 >
 >Best of luck in the future.

+* Stick to objective facts
+* Focus on the writing rather than the person
+* Avoid injecting insults or negative personal feelings about their work

 # Meet regularly in person or on video chat

+Morgan has a blind spot for passive voice and I have a high sensitivity for it.
+She would often submit work using the passive voice and it would frustrate me to no end.
+"Why doesn't she care enough to observe this rule?"
+But when we met over video chat, it was immediately obvious that she cared deeply about the quality of the work, and the passive voice was just her blind spot.
+And we all have blind spots for errors in our writing.
+My [editor](/editor) always criticizes my comma usage but I, don't have, any idea what she's talking, about.

 # Do it all over again